xumulus/magento2-fast-product-images/README.md

 ```
 # Usage

-Once installed, you will then need to enable the module Stores->Config->Xumulus->FAst
+Once installed, you will then need to enable the module Stores->Config->Xumulus->Fast Gallery Load->

 There are no admin settings; the module can be disabled if you would like to return to the default behavior.

 # Theme Modifications

-If you are using a packaged theme, and it includes a ../Magento_Catalog/templates/product/veiw/gallery.phtml, it may require modification.
+If you are using a packaged theme, and it includes a ../Magento_Catalog/templates/product/view/gallery.phtml, it may require modification.

 # Sample Theme Modifications